zirpo/monochrome-flow/memory-bank/activeContext.md

 ## Next Steps

+1. Diagnose and fix the empty `collections.portrait` issue.
+2. Once the gallery is visible, verify the lightbox functionality.
-1. Continue adding more portraits and their corresponding markdown files.
+3. Continue adding more portraits and their corresponding markdown files.
-2. Refine styling and add more advanced features as per project brief.
+4. Refine styling and add more advanced features as per project brief.

 ## Active Decisions and Considerations